School of Energy and Electronic Engineering

 - Integrate and test the developed algorithms in a ship simulator or experimental ship prototype.

-Unlike the industry that still takes a wait-and-see attitude towards autonomous cars, autonomous vessels(AV) are more comfortable to be applied to various industrial applications, such as marine monitoring, cargo/passenger transportation, border patrols, etc. It has brought billions of pounds of benefits to the industry, and the trend is keeping increasing year by year.
+Unlike the industry that still takes a wait-and-see attitude towards autonomous cars, autonomous vessels(AV) are more comfortable to be applied to various industrial applications, such as marine monitoring, cargo/passenger transportation and border patrols among many others.
+It has brought billions of pounds of benefits to the industry, and the trend is keeping increasing year by year.

 As a famous port city, it has unique geographical advantages and a mature shipbuilding environment to develop its shipbuilding industry.
-Therefore, the headquarters of many autonomous ship companies are located in Portsmouth and its surrounding areas, such as L3 Harris, etc. The University of Portsmouth also benefits from this.
+Therefore, the headquarters of many autonomous ship companies are located in Portsmouth and its surrounding areas, such as L3 Harris and others alike it.
+The University of Portsmouth also benefits from this.
 In the past few years, the mentor team of this project has led several projects in cooperation with the autonomous ship industry.
-The topics of these projects cover high-reliability positioning, environment awareness, fault diagnosis, etc. Funding for these projects comes from Innovate UK, EU, etc., and over £500k.
+The topics of these projects cover high-reliability positioning, environment awareness, fault diagnosis and others.
+Funding for these projects comes from for example, Innovate UK and/ or EU, and over £500k.

 The challenge that restricts the further application of AV is that the intelligence level of AV in tricky weather or environments needs to be further improved.
 For example, rainy or foggy days will bring the challenge to the environmental perception of AV, and driving in a crowded and choppy channel is also a big challenge for the decision-making of AV.
 In this context, this project was proposed.